“So, what if we cut off Blue’s finger?” Leaf asks as they walk.

 He hears her shift and sees her lying on her side to face him, so he turns to do the same.
 “From what we learned today, it seems like a fundamental aspect of their biology.”

 He shrugs a shoulder.
 “Maybe probably.
 The way their immunity works is moderate evidence for it.
 But there’s other evidence against.
 Before, I would have said Dark Type was descriptive for the same reason Psychic is.
 That there’s nothing inherent to the biology that interacts uniquely with certain elements or substances, the way water conducts electricity or metal is harder than rock.
 Is every cell in a psychic type psychic?
-Probably not: all the phenomenon we observe with psychics relate to their mental powers’ strengths and shortcomings, not their biology.
-So I thought Dark types were similar, because other than their unique resistance and immunity to ghost and psychic phenomenon, they don’t really have any unique interactions.”
+Probably not: all the phenomena we observe with psychics relate to their mental powers’ strengths and shortcomings, not their biology.
+So I thought Dark types were similar, because other than their unique resistance and immunity to ghost and psychic phenomena, they don’t really have any unique interactions.”

 “But that’s not actually true,” Leaf says.
 “You have Fighting down as Descriptive-I understand why, I remember your point from earlier-but even if it’s just a label put on anything that is really muscular and agile, fighting pokemon tend to have a clear advantage against Dark pokemon, even the physically tough ones.”